 Research the Builder

-First you must find a pre construction home project you would like to view.
-The website buzzbuzzhome is a great resource to use when looking for current or future planned projects.
+First you must find a pre construction home project.
+You’ll likely want to find a builder who can build new homes in Ontario to look for current or future planned projects.

 Pre construction homes directory